xd2287/transformers/docs/source/en/model_doc/swin.md

 This model was contributed by [novice03](https://huggingface.co/novice03).
 The Tensorflow version of this model was contributed by [amyeroberts](https://huggingface.co/amyeroberts).
 The original code can be found [here](https://github.com/microsoft/Swin-Transformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [swin](https://huggingface.co/models?other=swin)

 ## Resources

 A list of official Hugging Face and community (indicated by 🌎) resources to help you get started with Swin Transformer.